 • Algorithms for the detection of aberrant expression as causes of rare disease

 The goal of these two companion master theses is to develop algorithms to identify aberrant gene expression events in omics dataset.
 The first thesis focuses on single-cell RNA-sequencing data.
 The challenge is the very high dimensionality of the data and the difficult nature of the noise (low counts).
-The second thesis focuses on proteomics data where the difficulty lies in the handling of "missing not random" data.
+The second thesis focuses on proteomics data, where the difficulty lies in the handling of "missing not random" data.
 The methods find application to identify causes of rare diseases.
-Techniques include: machine learning (autoencoders), statistical modeling.
+Techniques include: machine learning (autoencoders), and statistical modeling.

 • When the outlier is the signal: Integrative multi-omics analysis of Amyotrophic lateral sclerosis (ALS)